Honors College Staff

 Casondra Prock

 Cassie earned a B.S. in Historic Preservation and a B.A. in History with a minor in Archaeology at Southeast Missouri State University.
-She graduated with academic distinction in the Department of History and Anthropology and as an honors scholar in the Jane Stephens Honors Program.
-Her academic interests include counterculture history, historic North American human/civil rights movements, historic architecture, forensic anthropology, and pre-contact archaeology.
-Cassie is an anime/manga enthusiast and enjoys painting, embroidering clothing, and frequenting local coffee shops.
+They graduated with academic distinction in the Department of History and Anthropology and as an honors scholar in the Jane Stephens Honors Program.
+Their academic interests include counterculture history, forensic anthropology, and pre-contact archaeology.
+Cassie is an anime/manga enthusiast and enjoys painting, digital design, and frequenting local coffee shops.

 Emma Bishop